 Now let's turn to the label dubbed

-master.
+main.
 This is called a branch.
 Like

 HEAD, branches point to a commit.
 Unlike

 HEAD, you can name them yourself.
 Furthermore, you can have multiple branches.
-As you can see, the default first branch is called

 We can easily create a new branch.
 Let's call it